Website Manager

 ROOKIE (2nd Grade Boys)

-Building off of what the kids learn in 3 on 3 in Beginner and Introductory, they will then move to 4 on 4 basketball for Rookie.
-This league will play on 9.5 foot baskets.
+Building off of what the kids learn in 3-on-3 in Beginner and Introductory, they will then move to 4-on-4 basketball for Rookie.
+This league will play on 9.5-foot baskets.
 Once again, the objective of this league is to teach the game and develop players.
-There will be a 15 point cap on leads.
+There will be a 15-point cap on leads.
 There is no stealing or pressing in this league.
 Rules are designed to help the children develop.

 MINOR (3rd Grade Boys / 2nd & 3rd Grade Girls)